5 Reasons Why Talking About Bladder Health is Important

 NorthShore's full line of heavy-absorbency briefs, pull-ons, pads, mattress protectors, underpads and more offer the protection many individuals need to live worry-free.
 Our friendly and caring Customer Care & Service Team is available seven days a week to provide personalized product recommendations based on each customer's individual needs.

 Talking about loss of bladder control may be uncomfortable, but starting with close family and friends is usually a helpful first step.
-Once you can start talking with those close to you, you may even want to seek the support of the millions of others around the world who also have incontinence through online forums and support groups.
+Once you can start talking with those close to you, you may even want to seek the support of millions of others around the world who also have incontinence through online forums and support groups.

 For articles and podcasts on incontinence, visit NorthShore's Bladder Page.